Upgrade and Rollback Procedures¶

 - The encrypted value format is versioned (currently version 1).
 New proxy versions can always read values encrypted by older versions.

-- The encryption key lives in Vault Transit, not in the proxy.
-Key continuity is guaranteed by the vault.
+- The encryption key lives in OpenBao Transit, not in the proxy.
+Key continuity is guaranteed by OpenBao.

 - The proxy is stateless.
 Restart it at any time.